syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/Conversions/PowerPoint-To-Image/NET/PPTXtoImage-in-UWP.md

 ---
 # UWP

-PowerPoint slides can be converted to images in UWP by using Essential Presentation library.
+PowerPoint slides can be converted to images in UWP by using Essential&reg; Presentation library.
 The following assemblies are required in the UWP application to convert the slides as images.

 <table>
     <thead>